drduh/macOS-Security-and-Privacy-Guide/README.md

 brew install dnscrypt-proxy
 ```

-If using in combination with Dnsmasq, find the file `homebrew.mxcl.dnscrypt-proxy.plist` by running
+When using DNSCrypt with Dnsmasq, run the following command to locate the configuration file:”

 ```bash
 brew info dnscrypt-proxy
 ```

-which will show a location like `/usr/local/etc/dnscrypt-proxy.toml`

-Open it in a text editor, find the line starting with `listen_addresses =` and edit that line to use DNSCrypt on a port other than 53, like 5355:
+It should display a path such as `/usr/local/etc/dnscrypt-proxy.toml` - open that file and change `listen_addresses` to use a port other than 53, such as 5355:

 ```
 listen_addresses = ['127.0.0.1:5355', '[::1]:5355']